lorenzoscottb/Dream_Reports_Annotation/README.md

 You can find a use-case example of the main model, together with the link to download the weights [here](https://github.com/lorenzoscottb/Dream_Reports_Annotation/tree/main/Experiments/Supervised_Learning)

 ## Secondary 🤗 models
 Together with the main deployed model, we trained and open-sourced two more models, which are two LLMs tuned as `multi-class` classifiers solely using the the standard 🤗 trainer pipeline.
 Despite Achiving a lower performance, these models posses other desireble features.
-First, they can be directly dowladed and used via 🤗 ```transformers``` library.
-Secondly, one of the released model can annotate dreams from 94 languages, whle the second is based on a (engluhs only) smaller encoder, hence rquireing less computational power.
+To start, they can be directly dowladed and used via the 🤗 ```transformers``` library.
+Moreover, one of can annotate dreams in 94 languages, while a another is based on a (English-only) "small" LLM encoder, hence rquireing signficantly less computational power.

 ### Usage
 Select a model and a tokenizer betweem the